From £27,330

 In truth, the Ateca has never been a bad looking car, so these additions only help to make a good-looking car even better to look at.

 SEAT has given the Ateca’s technology levels a significant boost with the new version.
-There’s a new infotainment system - available in either 8.25- or 9.2-inch - and it’s been repositioned to make it easier to use.
+There’s a new 9.2-inch infotainment system what has been repositioned to make it easier to use.
 Both Apple CarPlay and Android Auto are included as standard on all models too, while a new voice recognition system has been included too.
 You activate it by saying ‘hola hola’ to it, bringing a nod to the Ateca’s Spanish roots.

-Five petrol engines will be available with the Ateca, ensuring that there are a good variety of powertrains to choose from.
-There’s a 1.0-litre turbocharged unit to kick off the range, rising through a 1.5-litre unit and finishing with a 2.0-litre version with all-wheel-drive.
+Three petrol engines will be available with the Ateca, ensuring that there are a good variety of powertrains to choose from.
+These include:

 SE